PembleC/MyBattleShip/README.md

 10) Once added, select the Project option under the Project Settings group on the left-hand side of the window.
 Select the drop-down menu under Project SDK in the main pane and a 10 or similarly named instance of the Java SDK should be available; select it and click OK.

 Your project should now be properly configured for development and use from within IntelliJ IDEA.

+### Compiling Projects with IntelliJ IDEA:
+1) Open the Edit Configuration menu from the drop-down button in the upper right-hand corner of window.

+2) Within the Run/Debug Configurations window that appears, click the + button and select Maven from the drop-down menu.

+3) Enter a name for the new Configuration that we are creating.
+Also, within the Command line field, enter ninja:run.

+4) At the bottom of the Run/Debug Configurations window is a section called Before launch: Activate tool window.
+Click the + button and select Run Maven Goal.

+5) Within the Select Maven Goal dialog that appears, enter clean into the Command line field, and click OK.

+6) Complete steps 4 and 5 again, except with compile in the Command line field.
+This should result in two Maven Goals being listed, clean and then compile, in that order.

+Everything for your new Configuration should be set, select OK on the Run/Debug Configurations window.
+You should now see the name of your new Configuration within the drop-down in the upper right-hand corner of the IntelliJ IDEA window.
+You can run your new Configuration by selecting play arrow button.

 ## Screenshots